savantcare/emr/docs/tech/what.md

 https://www.youtube.com/watch?v=8fx-EaOUK2E

-## Q7) How to do discontinue and delete in temporal DB?
+## Q7) How to do delete and delete in temporal DB?

 1. When doctor says change then run a edit query

-2. When doctor says discontinue then run a delete query
+2. When doctor says delete then run a delete query

 ### What is the DB doing internally?